 Each week students will complete a short-written assignment.
 The specific questions will vary by week (see course schedule in detail for draft of prompts).
 You can use your notes to complete these assignments.
 However, your submission must be written in your own words.
 Excellent work should include a clear argument that demonstrates knowledge of specific content areas and draws connections among content areas.
 Responses should be well-written, consider the appropriate audience/implied reader, and include examples and references when relevant (full bibliography is not necessary).
 Unless specified otherwise, the expected response length for the short answer assessments is 250-300 words.
-You will be able to see the posts of others in your discussion group only after you post your response.
 A rubric will be provided.

-Discussion post and peer response:
+Discussion post:

-Each week students will complete a discussion post and peer response.
-Specific prompt/instructions will be posted each week (see course schedule in detail for draft of prompts).
-Unless specified otherwise, the expected response length for the discussion post is 200-300 words and 100-150 words for the peer response post.
+Each week students will complete a discussion post.
+Specific prompt/instructions will be posted each week on Carmen (see course schedule in detail for draft of prompts).
+Unless specified otherwise, the expected response length for the discussion post is 150-200 words.
 While there is no need to participate in discussions as if you were writing a research paper, you should remember to write using good grammar, spelling, and punctuation.
-Informality (including an emoticon) is fine for expressing emotions!
-Initial discussion points are worth 2 points and the peer response is worth 1 point for a total of 3 points total per post and response.
-For EXTRA CREDIT of 0.25 points per peer response post you will need to provide a response that goes beyond just completing the required prompt for the sake itself and actually seeks to engage your peer.
-This can include providing a meaningful response to a peer's response to your post too.
-This is the primary way to receive additional points in this course.
-Grades for this assignment will be posted 7 days after the peer response or 14 days after the initial post.

-Midterms:
+Midterms and Final:

 The exams will comprise a set of questions that will require reflective/analytical writing.
-You will have 55 min of class time to complete these exams.
-The reason for a timed limit for the written exam is not to penalize slow writers or those who get anxious with the pressure of timed writing.
-The reason is to de-emphasize writing skills and emphasize understanding, which requires going back into your notes and studying without the need to memorize but for the need of grasping concepts at the level at which they make sense to you.
-That said, if you are a student, whether or not you are registered with SLDS, who feels disadvantaged by this format, please contact me ASAP to discuss alternative formats for the midterms.
+You will have 12pm-11:59pm to complete these exams.
+If you are a student, whether or not you are registered with SLDS, who feels disadvantaged by this format, please contact me ASAP to discuss alternative formats for the midterms and finals.
 Specific instructions and review time will be provided before the exam.